ga

 Referee handing out a black card GAA

 We have all seen fouls like this in almost every major sport.
 The only problem is they take something away from the game.
-Gaelic sports tried to introduce the black card to the GAA to curb unsportsmanlike behaviour.
+Gaelic sports tried to introduce the black card to curb unsportsmanlike behaviour.
 After all, if you look at the clips of old, we owe so many significant moments to players not cynically bringing down the opposition.
 Sure, a dirty challenge could win you a match, but you can’t argue it also robs us of a scintillating game.

 When are Black Cards Administrated in the GAA?